I. Scar Treatment Methods

 |

-- Laser treatment
+- Laser therapy.

-- Surgical scar removal
+- Surgical revision.

-- Mild scars may improve naturally over time
+- Mild cases may improve over time.

 |